Positive curvature and discrete abelian symmetry: Proof of Theorem

 Third, assume $j = 4$ and $m_4 \neq 7$.
 The estimate in Display \ref{basic}, together with our assumptions that $m_4\geq 7$ and $m_4 \neq 7$, implies that $m_4 \in \{8,9\}$.
 If $m_4 = 9$, then the \hyperref[codim4]{Codimension Four Lemma} implies Conclusion (1) since $m_{5} = 13$ is congruent to one modulo four.
 Suppose then that $m_4 = 8$.
 The \hyperref[codim4]{Codimension Four Lemma} implies that either $F_4$ is a homotopy $S^8$, $\RP^8$, or $\CP^4$ or that $F_4$ is a cohomology $\HP^2$.
 In the first three cases, we have Conclusion (1), so we may assume we are in the last case.
 The inclusion $F_4 \subseteq F_{5}$ is $8$-connected by Observation \ref{borel}, so $F_{5}$ is a cohomology $\HP^3$.
 Using again that $r-j \geq 3$, we obtain further that $F_{6}$ is a cohomology $\HP^4$ by Part 2 of the \hyperref[CL]{Connectedness Lemma}.
 Finally, applying Theorem \ref{thm:purple-OneSubmanifold} to the inclusions $F_i \subseteq F_{i-1}$ implies that all of these codimensions are four and that $\widetilde F_i$ is a cohomology $\HP^{i-2}$ for all $4 \leq i \leq r$.
 In particular, Conclusion (4) holds.

 Finally, we assume that $j = 4$ and $m_4 =7$.
-Then $F_4^7\subseteq F_5^{11}$ and by Lemma \ref{lem:ECCshorten}, we see that for the induced $\Z_2^5$ action on $N^{11}=F_5^{11}$ either there exists a non-trivial $\iota \in \Z_2^5$ such that $\codim(N^{\iota}_x) \leq 3$, or there exist distinct, non-trivial $\iota, \iota' \in \Z_2^5$ such that $N^{\iota}_x$ and $N^{\iota'}_x$ have codimension four and intersect non-transversely.
-In the first case, we apply the \hyperref[codim1]{Codimension One Lemma}, the \hyperref[codim2]{Codimension Two Lemma}, or \hyperref[codim3]{Codimension Three Lemma} to conclude that $F_5^{11}$ has cyclic fundamental group and has a sphere as universal cover.
-The same then holds for $F_4^7$ by the \hyperref[CL]{Connectedness Lemma} and Poincar\'e Duality, so Conclusion (1) follows by Theorem \ref{thm:cohomology-to-homotopy}.
+Then $F_4^7\subseteq F_5^{11}$ and by Part (3) of Lemma \ref{lem:ECCshorten}, we see that for the induced $\Z_2^5$ action on $N^{11}=F_5^{11}$ either there exists a non-trivial $\iota_1 \in \Z_2^5$ such that $\codim(N^{\iota_1}_x) \leq 3$, or there exist distinct, non-trivial $\tau_1, \tau_2 \in \Z_2^5$ such that $N^{\tau_1}_x$ and $N^{\tau_2}_x$ have codimension four and intersect non-transversely.
+In the first case, we apply the \hyperref[Codim1]{Codimension One Lemma}, the \hyperref[codim2]{Codimension Two Lemma}, or the \hyperref[codim3]{Codimension Three Lemma} to conclude that $N^{\iota}_x$ has cyclic fundamental group and has a sphere as universal cover.
+The same then holds for $F_5^{11}$ and $F_4^7$ by Theorem \ref{thm:purple-OneSubmanifold}, so Conclusion (1) follows by Theorem \ref{thm:cohomology-to-homotopy}.
 In the second case, we argue similarly to see that $\pi_1(F_4^7)$ is cyclic and that $\widetilde F_5^{11}$ is four-connected.
 We cannot prove that $\widetilde F_5^{11}$ is a sphere, but nevertheless we have enough to conclude that $\widetilde F_4^7$ is a sphere by the \hyperref[CL]{Connectedness Lemma}, so once again Conclusion (1) holds. \end{proof}